erwanriou/flashcards/README.md

 ## How it Work

+* This project have been realized for IOS and tested with an Iphone 5
 * This application is a quiz maker and reminder. you can create an infinite pool of deck in witch you can create an infinite pool of cards.
 * Make a daily quiz to train yourself in your quotidian tasks
 * I hope you enjoy the application!